ct-js/docs.ctjs.rocks/docs/movement.md

 ## Grid-based movement

-To move copies precisely on grids, you usually need to use methods different to `this.move`, `this.moveContinuous`, and `this.moveContinuousByAxes`, as these three methods are tailored for real-time, free movement and won't snap to the grid perfectly due to compensating lags and `ct.delta`.
+To move copies precisely on grids, you usually need to use methods different from those described above.
+Those three methods are tailored for real-time, free movement and won't snap to the grid pixel-perfectly due to lag compensation and `ct.delta`.

-There are currently two relatively easy ways to move copies with grid snapping: by changing `x` and `y` values manually or by using `ct.tween` module.
+There are currently two relatively easy ways to move copies with grid snapping: by changing `x` and `y` values manually or by using the `ct.tween` module.

-### Example: Move a copy by 64 pixels on key presses
+### Example: Move a copy by 64 pixels on keypress

-Considering that you have actions MoveX and MoveY.
+Assuming that you have actions MoveX and MoveY.

 On Step: